SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-vcloud.md

 The instance size is a coma separated list of two elements.
 The first is the number of CPU cores the Orchestrator instance will have.
 The second is the amount of RAM in GB the Orchestrator will have.
-The Orchestrator don't need a big amount of ressources so 1 CPU and 1 GB of RAM should be enough. e.g. `(1,1)`
+The Orchestrator doens't need a big amount of resources so 1 CPU and 1 GB of RAM should be enough - e.g. `(1,1)`.

 Configure native images for this connector instance
 ----

-Now you need to update SlipStream base images to add the image id and some parameters for vCloud.
+Now you need to update SlipStream native images to add the image id and some parameters for vCloud.

-Please go on a SlipStream base image (e.g. Ubuntu 12.04) and click on the `Edit` button.
+Please go on a SlipStream base image (e.g. Ubuntu 12.04) and click on the *Edit* button.
 Add the image id for vCloud in the section named *Cloud Image Identifiers and Image Hierarchy*.

-And then configure the default amount of CPU and RAM on the tab *vCloud* of the section *Cloud Configuration*.
+And then configure the default amount of CPU and RAM on the tab *vCloud* (or the name you gave your OpenStack connector earlier) of the section *Cloud Configuration*.

 <p align="center"><img src="/img/content/blogs/doc_vCloud_image_parameters.png" alt="SlipStream Image - edit mode" class="shadow"  width="900" /></p>